Who is this course for?

 What are the entry requirements for the course?

-You need a minimum of five GCSEs at grade 4 (grade C) or higher, including Maths, English Language and a Science.
+You need a minimum of five GCSEs at grade 4 (grade C) or higher, including Maths, English Language and a Science or DEC level 2.

 How long is this course?

-This is a two-year full-time course, commencing September 2022.
+This is a two-year full-time course commencing in September and ending in June.

 What will I study on this course?